sodadata/docs/soda-cloud/add-datasource.md

 During its initial scan of your datasource, Soda Cloud discovers all the datasets the data source contains.
 It captures basic information about each dataset, including a dataset's schema and the columns it contains.

 In the editing panel, specify the datasets that Soda Cloud should include or exclude from this basic discovery activity.
-The default syntax in the editing panel indicates that Soda Cloud will collect basic dataset information from all datasets in the data source *except* those with names that begin with `test_`.
+The default syntax in the editing panel instructs Soda to collect basic dataset information from all datasets in the data source *except* those with names that begin with `test_`.
 The `%` is a wildcard character.
+See [Display profile information in Soda Cloud]({% link soda-cl/profile.md %}#limitations-and-known-issues) for more detail on profiling syntax.

 ```yaml
 discover datasets: